holmesw/isbn/README.md

 This function library contains functions to:
 *   Format ISBNs
 *   Remove formatting from ISBNs
-*   Validate ISBN-10 and ISBN-13 check digits
+*   Calculate ISBN-10 and ISBN-13 check digits (for validation)
 *   Convert ISBN-10 to ISBN-13
 *   Convert ISBN-13 to ISBN-10